Klus3kk/datascience/README.md

 # Data-Science-Works
-Here are my data science works that I've made in Jupyter Notebooks.
+Here are my data science projects that I've made in Jupyter Notebooks.